IBM-Cloud/ansible-collection-ibm/docs/ibm_cloudant.rst

 Parameters
 ----------

-  parameters_json (False, str, None)
-    Arbitrary parameters to pass in Json string format

-  enable_cors (False, bool, True)
-    Boolean value to turn CORS on and off.

-  cors_config (False, list, None)
-    Configuration for CORS.

-  location (True, str, None)
+  name (True, str, None)
-    (Required for new resource) The location where the instance available
+    (Required for new resource) A name for the resource instance

-  service_endpoints (False, str, None)
+  plan (True, str, None)
-    Types of the service endpoints.
-Possible values are 'public', 'private', 'public-and-private'.
+    (Required for new resource) The plan type of the service

+  legacy_credentials (False, bool, False)
+    Use both legacy credentials and IAM for authentication

   capacity (False, int, 1)